 Always remember that your need for connection matters just as much as an avoidant’s need for space.
 I say this as someone who had a dismissive avoidant attachment style.
 People with an anxious attachment put in so much more into a relationship, often at the expense of their own needs, and end up feeling invisible, unappreciated and resentful.

 It doesn’t have to be “give an avoidant all the space they need” and you’re just there to meet an avoidant’s need for space, or “go no contact” to make them miss you.
-There are healthier ways to do a relationship, and it begins with communication.
+It may feel good and is anxiety-reducing to think that someone will miss you because you’re not in their lives anymore.
+But it’s also presumptuous, delusional and even egotistic to think that you’re so important that your ex’s life is “miserable” or missing something because you’re not in it.